 Verification documentation for suitability will be completed prior to use of the ODMDS.
-Documentation will be in the form of a MPRSA Section I03 Evaluation.
+Documentation will be in the form of a MPRSA Section 103 Evaluation.
 Potential testing and the Evaluation will follow the procedures outlined in the 1991 EPA/USACE Dredged Material Testing Manual and 2008 Southeast Regional Implementation Manual (SERIM) or the appropriate updated versions.
 This includes how dredging projects will be subdivided into project segments for sampling and analysis.
 The MPRSA Section 103 Evaluation will be in the form outlined in Appendix C of the SERIM.
 Water Quality Compliance determinations will be made using the STFATE (ADDAMS) model.
 Only material determined to be suitable and in compliance with the Ocean Dumping Criteria (40 CFR Part 227) through the verification process by the USACE and EPA, Region 4 can be disposed in these ODMDSs.

-2.5 Time of disposal.

-At present no restrictions have been determined to be necessary for disposal related to seasonal variations in ocean current or biotic activity at any of these ODMDSs.
-Restrictions on time of disposal may be established by EPA and/or the USACE at the time of site use for operational reasons or to ensure compliance with the Ocean Dumping Criteria (40 CFR Part 227).
-Precautions necessary to protect whales, as described in Section 2.6, are required.

-2.6 Disposal Technique.
+- 2.5 Time of disposal.
+At present no res can have been determined to be necessary for disposal related to seasonal variations in can can be or biotic activity at any of these ODMDSs.
+Restrictions on time of disposal may be established by EPA and/or the USACE at the time of site use for operational reasons or to insure compliance with the Ocean Dumping Criteria (40 CFR Part 227).
+Precautions necessary to protect whales, as described in Section 2.6, are required. - 2.6 Disposal Technique.
 No specific disposal technique is required for these sites.
-However, in order to protect North Atlantic right whales, all vessels over 33 feet in length (either hopper dredge or tug and scow) speed and operation will be restricted in accordance with the most recent USACE South Atlantic Division Endangered Species Act Section 7 Consultation Regional Biological Opinion for Dredging of Channels and Borrow Areas in the Southeastern United States for those sites located in the Atlantic Ocean.
+However, in order to protect North Atlantic right whales, disposal vessel (either hopper dredge or tug and scow) speed and operation will be restricted in accordance with the most recent USACE South Atlantic Division Endangered Species Act Section 7 Consultation Regional Biological Opinion for Dredging of Channels and Borrow Areas in the Southeastern United States for those sites located in the Atlantic Ocean.
 In addition, the disposal vessel's captain should be aware of the vessel approach restrictions in 50 CFR §224.103 which at the time of this SMMP prohibits approach within 500 yards of a right whale by vessel, aircraft, or any other means.
-Restrictions on disposal technique (e.g. volume restrictions, release rates, etc.) may be established by EPA and/or the USACE at the time of site use for operational reasons or to ensure compliance with the Ocean Dumping Criteria (40 CFR Part 227).

-2.7 Disposal Location.
+Restrictions on disposal technique (e.g. volume restrictions, release rates, etc.) may be established by EPA and/or the USACE at the time of site use for operational reasons or to insure compliance with the Ocean Dumping Criteria (40 CFR Part 227). - 2.7 Disposal Location.
 40 CFR §227.28 requires all disposals to occur at least 330 feet (100 meters) inside any site boundaries.
-Release zones may be established by EPA and/or the USACE at the time of site use for operational reasons or to ensure compliance with the Ocean Dumping Criteria (40 CFR Part 227).
-Disposal shall be initiated within the applicable release zone boundary and completed (i.e., doors closed) prior to leaving the ODMDS boundaries.
+Release zones may be established by EPA and/or the USACE at the time of site use for operational reasons or to insure compliance with the Ocean Dumping Criteria (40 CFR Part 227).
+Disposal shall be initiated within the applicable release zone boundary and completed (i.e. doors closed) prior to leaving the ODMDS boundaries.

-Tampa has zones established for different grain sizes. and includes a prohibition to disposal on the berm.
 Placement methods, which prevent mounding of dredged materials from becoming an unacceptable navigation hazard, will be used.
 Dredged material shall be disposed so that at no point will depths less than -25 feet Mean Lower Low Water (MLLW) occur (i.e., a clearance of 25 feet above the bottom will be maintained).

 2.8 Permit and Contract Conditions.
 The disposal monitoring and post-disposal monitoring requirements described under Site Monitoring will be included as permit conditions on all MPRSA Section 103 permits and will be incorporated in the contract language for all federal projects.
 A summary of the management and monitoring requirements to be included are listed in Table 2.

-Table 2 Summary of Permit and Contract Conditions
+Table 2.
+Summary of Permit and Contract Conditions